All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 No, but any changes should be reflected in the information submitted with your organization’s application.

-Once my organization submits an application, can it withdraw it?
-What if my organization needs to amend its application to remove specific CMS Certification Numbers (CCNs) and/or National Provider Identifier (NPI) numbers from an application?
+Can my organization withdraw its application or amend it to remove specific CMS Certification Numbers (CCNs) and/or National Provider Identifier (NPI) numbers from an application?

 Applicants seeking to withdraw their application must submit an electronic withdrawal request to CMS via the following mailbox: ESRD-CMMI@cms.hhs.gov.
 The request must be submitted as a PDF on the organization’s letterhead and signed by an authorized corporate official.
-It should include: the applicant organization’s legal name; the organization’s primary point of contact; the full and correct address of the organization; and a description of the nature of the withdrawal.
-Applicants seeking to withdraw only specific CMS Certification Numbers (CCNs) and/or National Provider Identifier (NPI) numbers from a pending application must follow the same process outlined above.
+It should include the following information: the applicant organization’s legal name; the organization’s primary point of contact; the full and correct address of the organization; and, if applicable, the specific CMS Certification Numbers (CCNs) and/or National Provider Identifier (NPI) numbers it seeks to remove from a pending application.

 How will payments to ESCOs be determined?

-As described in the RFA, the Comprehensive ESRD Care model includes three possible payment arrangements.
-One of these arrangements applies to ESCOs that contain one or more large dialysis organization (LDO) participant owners, and the other two are options for ESCOs that do not have any LDO participant owners.
-The extent to which the ESCOs may share in savings or losses will vary according to which payment arrangement they select.
+As described in the revised RFA, the Comprehensive ESRD Care model includes two possible payment arrangements.
+One of these arrangements applies to ESCOs that contain a large dialysis organization (LDO) participant owners, and the other applies for ESCOs that do not have an LDO participant owner.
+The extent to which the ESCOs may share in savings or losses depends upon whether the ESCOs contain an LDO participant.

-In the revised RFA published on July 26, 2013, what are the changes to the LDO 2-sided rick track?
+In the revised RFA published on April 15, 2014, what are the changes to the LDO 2-sided risk track?

 Will the cost of items and services provided to beneficiaries prior to their deaths be accounted for in the baseline and benchmark expenditure calculations where the beneficiaries who would have been matched to an ESCO die before the start of the first performance year?

-As stated on page 30 of the RFA, if a beneficiary dies during [a] base year or any of the performance years, all costs incurred during the measurement period will be counted in the expenditure calculations.
+As stated in Section VI.
+Eligibility of Medicare and Medicaid Beneficiaries of the RFA, if a beneficiary dies during a base year or any of the performance years, all costs incurred during the measurement period will be counted in the expenditure calculations.

 For purposes of clarification, the expenditure baseline calculation is comprised of expenditures for beneficiaries who would have been matched to the ESCO during the three years preceding the first performance year, based on the eligibility requirements described in the RFA.
 The cost of items and services provided to beneficiaries prior to their deaths will be included in both the expenditure baseline and expenditure benchmark.